 A new computer may be very helpful with future research and for schoolwork.

 Every year, the CSR supports ten student researchers/research teams to compete at the Statewide CSU Student Research Competition.
 This event provides undergraduate and graduate students with an opportunity to share their research with other student researchers and CSU faculty.
 Cash prizes are awarded to first place finishers in each division (undergraduate and graduate, as well as by-discipline divisions).
-Selected CSUEB student researchers will work closely with their faculty mentors as well as the CSR to prepare their talks, to be delivered May 4-5, 2018 at Sacramento State University!
-The CSR will cover travel, lodging, and meal costs.
+Selected CSUEB student researchers worked closely with their faculty mentors as well as the CSR to prepare their talks, that were delivered May 4-5, 2018 at Sacramento State University!
+The CSR will covered travel, lodging, and meal costs.

-Here are the student-researchers who will be representing Cal State East Bay at the CSU Student Research Competition:
+Here are the student-researchers who represented Cal State East Bay at the CSU Student Research Competition 2018:

 Congratulations to all students and their faculty mentors!
-For more information, please click on the red "CSU Student Research Competition" button at the top of this page!
+For information about the 2018-19 Competition, please click on the red "CSU Student Research Competition" button at the top of this page!

 For the time being, please begin discussions with your faculty mentors about getting started on your posters!

 There are no more workshops scheduled for the 2017-2018 academic year (see your Scholar Handbook).
 Read More